starknet-edu/starknetbook/camp_1/README.md

 `syscall_ptr` is used when we make system calls.
 We include it in `_register_voters` because `write` and `read` need this implicit argument.
 When reading and writing, we are directly consulting the contract's storage, and in StarkNet, this is achieved by making system calls.
 It is a pointer to a felt value, `felt*`.

-`range_check_ptr` permite que se comparen números enteros.
+`range_check_ptr` it allows comparing integer numbers.
 In a subsequent Camp, we will take a closer look at pointers and essential builtin functions in StarkNet development.
 For now, it is enough for us to know that the `write` and `read` arguments of the storage variables need to compare numbers; therefore, we need to indicate the implicit `range_check_ptr` argument in any function that reads and writes to the contract's storage using storage variables.

 This is an excellent time to introduce hashes: